What Is Pay-Per-Mile Car Insurance?

 Who Benefits Most from Pay-Per-Mile Insurance?

 Pay-per-mile insurance is not a one-size-fits-all solution.
-It delivers the biggest savings for people who drive significantly less than the national average.
+It delivers the biggest savings for people who drive significantly less than the national average of roughly 13,500 miles per year.
 If you drive fewer than 10,000 miles per year, this model is worth serious consideration.

 Ideal Candidates